Oregon Landlord Compensation Fund

-GoSection8 provides free advertising for your listing, Rent Estimator feature and more.
-Check out the benefits and FAQ.
+GoSection8 provides free advertising for your listing, a Rent Estimator feature and more.

-HACC offers Free Training Opportunities for Landlords and posts invitations here and through our Landlord Newsletter
+We offer free training opportunities for landlords and posts invitations here and through our Landlord Newsletter.

-No Current Trainings are currently scheduled due to COVID, but we are offering these online short courses:
+No current trainings are currently scheduled due to COVID-19, but we are offering these online short courses:

-If you are a Section 8 landlord seeking recovery for damages made to a unit by a Section 8 tenant, the Housing Authority does not administer that program.
-The Housing Choice Landlord Guarantee Program is run by the State.
-Find out how a landlord can collect for damages.
+If you are a landlord seeking recovery for damages made to a unit by a Section 8 tenant, you will need to contact the Housing Choice Landlord Guarantee Program run by the State.

 News for Landlords

-- HMSpal is now online.
-Landlords can use this site to look up your payment history, turn on email notifications of payments, check your most recent payment, etc
+- HMSpal: Use this site to look up payment history, turn on email notifications of payments, check your most recent payment, etc.

-- Information about Lead from FHCO for Landlords.
+- Information for landlords about lead from FHCO.

-- In an effort to keep Section 8 Program Landlords informed of updated, HACC issues a quarterly Landlord Newsletter:
+- In an effort to keep Section 8 program landlords informed of updats, we issue a Landlord Newsletter: